OUIsolutions/TreinAI/docs/build_toolchain.md

 ```

 ### key_obfuscate
-key obfuscate its responsable to create the encryption key, and its used to create a file called **src/macros.encrypt_key.h** containing a macro called **AiRagTemplate_get_key** that its used to get the encryption key, check [key_obfuscate](https://github.com/OUIsolutions/key_obfuscate) for more details
+key_obfuscate is responsible for creating the encryption key, and it's used to create a file called **src/macros.encrypt_key.h** containing a macro called **AiRagTemplate_get_key** that is used to get the encryption key.
+Check [key_obfuscate](https://github.com/OUIsolutions/key_obfuscate) for more details.